 A wide range of treatment and intervention options are available for children and adults with ASD that can target core symptoms, ameliorate associated symptoms, and prevent further disability.
 For example, interventions such as speech therapy facilitate language development, pragmatic communication and social interaction.
-Occupational therapy can address problems with sensory integration and motor planning.
-Both types of therapy can promote the development of life skills, which help individuals with ASD to gain more independence.
-Individuals with ASD can benefit from adaptive technologies, such as the use of keyboards and computers that promote expressive communication skills, and visual representation tools such as the Picture Exchange Communication System (PECS) that assist those with little or no language to communicate more effectively.
+Occupational therapy can improve functioning in everyday activities (e.g., eating, bathing, and learning) as well as sensory integration.
+Both types of therapy can promote the development of life skills, which help people with ASD to gain more independence.
+People with ASD can benefit from adaptive technologies, such as the use of keyboards and computers that promote expressive communication skills, and visual representation tools such as the Picture Exchange Communication System (PECS) that assist those with little or no language to communicate more effectively.
 For preschool and school age children, public school systems and private schools can provide essential interventions including curricula that are individualized to the child, testing for cognitive and academic strengths and weaknesses, and special education services with lower teacher to student ratios, to name a few.
-For all of these interventions, there is a range of improvement, with some individuals making profound gains and others showing little response.
-We do not know how to predict which individuals will benefit from any of the available treatments.
+For all of these interventions, there is a range of improvement, with some people making profound gains and others showing little response.
+We do not know how to predict which people will benefit from any of the available treatments.

 Of the numerous behavioral interventions currently in use, little scientific evidence from randomized controlled trials (RCT) supports their efficacy.
 Behavioral therapies, such as Applied Behavior Analysis (ABA), which are based on principles of reinforcement and repetition, have been used since the 1960s and have been studied most extensively.
 Controlled trials have shown ABA to be effective for improving social skills and language when provided for at least 25-40 hours per week for 2 years (Lord & McGee, 2001).
-Efficacy is greatest when behavioral interventions are used early, but improved skills have been reported with adolescents and adults (Weiss & Harris, 2001; McClannahan et al., 2002).
+Efficacy is greatest when behavioral interventions are used early, but improved skills have been reported with adolescents and adults (McClannahan, MacDuff, & Krantz, 2002; Weiss & Harris, 2001).

 Medications to improve some of the symptoms associated with autism have been studied.
 However, thus far, no medication has been shown in controlled trials to enhance social behavior or communication.
 In 2006, risperidone became the first Food and Drug Administration (FDA)-approved pharmacologic therapy for certain symptoms of autism.
 First introduced in 1993 as medication used to treat symptoms of schizophrenia, risperidone has now been shown to be effective as a treatment of irritability and aggression seen in some children with ASD.
-Selective serotonin reuptake inhibitors have had mixed results in decreasing certain repetitive and stereotyped behaviors (Kolevzon et al., 2006).
-Other biological and pharmacological treatments that have been investigated in small studies and may warrant fuller attention include omega-3 fatty acids, memantine, oxytocin, and pioglitazone (Ammiger et al., 2007; Chez et al., 2007; Hollander et al., 2007; Boris et al., 2007)
+Selective serotonin reuptake inhibitors have had mixed results in decreasing certain repetitive and stereotyped behaviors (Kolevzon, Mathewson, & Hollander, 2006).
+Other biological and pharmacological treatments that have been investigated in small studies and may warrant fuller attention include omega-3 fatty acids, memantine, oxytocin, and pioglitazone (Ammiger et al., 2007; Chez et al., 2007; Hollander et al., 2007; Boris et al., 2007).

 There are other treatments in wide use that have not been studied in randomized controlled trials.
-These include nutritional supplements and diets (e.g. gluten-casein free diets), and chelation.
-One such treatment, the neuropeptide, secretin, that had been reported to improve symptoms of ASD was studied in a placebo-controlled trial and found to be ineffective (Esch & Carr, 2004).
+These include nutritional supplements and diets (e.g., gluten-casein free diets), and chelation.
+One such treatment, the neuropeptide secretin, that had been reported to improve symptoms of ASD, was studied in a placebo-controlled trial and found to be ineffective (Esch & Carr, 2004).
+Some parents and therapists suggest that these treatments are effective, that recovery is possible, and that further studies are needed.
+Others are concerned that these treatments involve more than minimal risks and urge caution before recommending large-scale studies.